 Healthy, more equitable communities through big city innovation and leadership

 Advancing equity and health for present and future generations, through sharing of best practices, leadership, and advocacy

 In June 2022, BCHC unveiled its Urban Health Agenda, a vision for the future of urban public health that prioritizes equity.Learn more about our vision

 Looking Back: 20 Years of Big City Public Health

 As we mark our 20th anniversary in 2022, we look back on two decades of public health innovation and leadership by big cities.View the timeline

 Member Health Departments

-61 Million Americans
+61 million Americans

 The Coalition represents the health leaders of the largest cities in the nation’s most urban areas.
-Member cities must have a city population of at least 500,000 to be eligible, and must be a locally controlled health department, not a state agency.
-Note: All members that were in good standing each time eligibility has been amended have been grandfathered in, even if they did not meet the current criteria.
-This currently includes Cleveland, Long Beach, Minneapolis, and Oakland.
+Member cities must have a city population of at least 500,000 to be eligible, and must be a locally controlled health department, not a state agency.* Membership is extended to the health department that has primary jurisdiction over the city, whether it be a city or county agency.